 Editor's note: UP Join is FFS.

-- The UE shall indicate leaving an MBS session in CM-CONNECTED with RRC-CONNECTED state.
+- The UE shall indicate leaving an MBS session regardless of CM or RRC state the UE is in.

-Editor's note: Whether the UE can stop receiving traffic of a multicast session without indicating leaving in CM-IDLE state or CM-CONNECTED with RRC-INACTIVE state relies on RAN WG feedback.

-- The 5GC shall be able to reject UE joining to a multicast session when the multicast session will not start soon or has not started..
+- The 5GC shall be able to reject a UE joining a multicast session when the multicast session is not established.

-- ROHC for MBS traffic is supported by the 5GS, e.g based on AF request.

-- MBSF-C and MBSF-U functionality is supported based on A.3.

-Editor's note: Coordination with SA4 is required to determine MBSF-C and MBSF-U functionality.

 - The network shall support selection of MB-SMF or SMF at session join.

 - The (MB-)SMF decides whether to accept join requests, which may be based on input from NEF/MBSF-C if MBSF is used, and stores that the served UE is participating in a multicast session.